 Echinacea (Echinacea spp.) and Goldenseal Rt.
 (Hydrastis canadensis)

 Echinacea and Goldenseal may help to stimulate the immune system to fight off both bacterial and viral infections.
 When taken for a week it may support the body in preventing any infection that may occur from D&C. It is best taken internally as a tincture or capsule just before, during and for up to a week after the procedure.
 An Echinacea/Goldenseal liquid extract taken every 3 hours for the first two days after surgery may greatly help to reduce infection.
-This extract blend may be continued on 3 times a day, for a week for continued infection prevention.
+This extract blend may be continued for 3 times a day, for a week for continued infection prevention.
 This is safe to take with antibiotics.

 Homeopathic Arnica montana 30c